-MTC 102 - Massage Therapy Clinical II
+MTP 102 - Massage Practicum II

-In Massage Therapy Clinical II, students enhance their identity and role in a clinical environment.
-Critical thinking, individualized treatment plans, and in-depth clinical interactions using advanced techniques become central to the student experience.
+In Massage Practicum II, Students continue to develop expertise in massage protocols, interview and observations, SOAP note charting and the application of the massage techniques they have been learning.
+Students will still have the opportunity to practice the full body therapeutic massage routine and more advanced skills such as hydrotherapy, sports massage, prenatal massage, massage for clients with disabilities, massage for the critically ill and clients in hospice.
 Students perform treatment sessions that focus on client symptoms and goals, incorporating techniques and adapting the session to meet client needs with consideration for diverse populations.
 Students refine their professional identity and role in the clinical environment as they master their skills and prepare to enter the profession.
-Students also receive valuable feedback from your customers so by the lime you graduate, you're already a seasoned professional, ready for a full career in massage therapy.
+Students also receive valuable feedback from your customers so by the time you graduate, you're already a seasoned professional, ready for a full career in massage therapy.